fuxelius/nano_every_bare_metal/README.md

 The Arduino Nano Every differentiate itself somewhat from other Arduino boards with an Atmel processor.
 Usually a bootloader is present in Flash memory for uploading software to the microcontroller.
 The Nano Every does not use an bootloader but is programmed directly by the Unified Program and Debug Interface (UDPI) protocol.
 The  UPDI is a Microchip proprietary interface for external programming and on-chip debugging of a device.
 This programming can be done directly with harware tools like the [Atmel-ICE Debugger](https://onlinedocs.microchip.com/pr/GUID-DDB0017E-84E3-4E77-AAE9-7AC4290E5E8B-en-US-4/index.html?GUID-9B349315-2842-4189-B88C-49F4E1055D7F) or by software [jtag2udpi](https://github.com/ElTangas/jtag2updi#) in an embedded processor.
 In this case the ATSAMD11D14A ARM Cortex M0+ processor acts as a bridge between USB and the main ATmega4809 microcontroller.
 The upside of not using a bootloader is obvious.
 You have the entire memory space for your own project and can also develop your own bootloaders without have to worry about bricking it.
 UDPI is also much quicker than using a bootloader, usually just a few seconds.
 In this sense I personally think the **Nano Every is the coolest and most versatile** of the entire lineup of Arduino AVR development boards.
 For a very cheap price you get both the development board and a USB cable that has very few drawbacks and at no extra cost added in the future, as often is the case in embedded development as you might find out ;)

-The description here is general enought for pro development in C for all the AVR microcontrollers on the MacOS, like:
+The description here is general enought for setting up a pro development in C for all the AVR microcontrollers on the MacOS.

-## Arduino IDE
+## Arduino IDE vs Visual Studio Code
 Arduino is designed to make the microcontroller world more accessible to students and beginners.
 The [Arduino IDE](https://www.arduino.cc/en/software) is excellent to get you started in embedded programming.
 The excellent  thing with the Arduino hardware is that it is absolutely general and not locked down to or limited to use only with the Arduino IDE.
 The Arduino version of C++ is adapted to work with many different processors and different architechtures.
 In some sense the least common denominator governs how and what can be done within the framework.
 To unleash the full potential of the ATmega4809 you need to use its native libraries and do programming in standard C.

 <img src="doc/pic/arduino_ide.png"  width="600">